tap349/tap349.github.io/_posts/2018-03-27-phoenix-gettext.md

 > having to manually add translations to POT files when they’re added to the
 > source code).

-NOTE: only dynamic translations are added to POT file manually:
+and only dynamic translations are added to POT file manually:

 > Add new translations manually only if they're dynamic translations that
 > can't be statically extracted.